Region & Economy

-The Kimberley is made up of six major townships and over 200 small remote Indigenous communities.
+The Kimberley region covers one-sixth of Western Australia’s landmass spanning 419,558km², twice the size of Victoria, and is made up of six major townships and over 160 small remote Indigenous communities.

-Broome is situated in the coastal, semi-arid margin of the canning Basin.
-Broome is the gateway to the Kimberley, with a vibrant multi-cultural ancestry and a population of around 17,000 people derived from a number of backgrounds.
-The town of Broome is recognised as a pearling and tourist port town, and a hub servicing the pastoral and resources industries.
+Broome is situated along the west coastline, in the semi-arid margin of the canning Basin.
+With a population of approx. 17,000 people, Broome is a recognised pearling and tourist port town, and a hub servicing the pastoral and resources industries.

-Derby is 200 north of Broome and has an estimated resident population of 10,000.
-Derby is on Salt Water Country and is the gateway to the thousand islands of the Dampier Archipelago.
+Derby is located 200km north of Broome with an estimate resident population of check this.
+Derby is on Salt-Water country and boasts the second largest tidal movements in the world and is the gateway to the thousand islands of the Dampier Peninsula.

-Fitzroy Crossing is located on the banks of the Fitzroy River, approximately 2,500km north of Perth.
-With a range of fertile soil types the area is used extensively for livestock and horticultural production.
+Fitzroy Crossing is located on the banks of the Fitzroy River, approximately 2.500km north of Perth.
+With a range of fertile soil types, the area is used extensively for livestock and horticulture production.

-Kununurra sits just 37 kms west of the Northern Territory border and is a hub for tourism, mining and agriculture including the world heritage listed Purnululu National Park – Bungle Bungle Ranges, the Ord River Irrigation Project, massive Lake Argyle and Argyle Diamond Mine.
+Kununurra sits just 37km west of the Northern Territory border and is a hub for tourism, mining and agriculture including the world heritage listed Purnululu National Park – Bungle Bungle Ranges, the Ord River Irrigation Project and the massive man-made Lake Argyle, and .

-Wyndham was established in 1886 as a port town which was the principal point of entry during the gold rush.
-Today its port services the growing pastoral and agriculture industries of the region.
-Wyndham is located at the point at which five rivers flow into the Cambridge Gulf.
+Wyndham is located at the point at which five rivers flow into the Cambridge Gulf and was established in 1886 as a port town which was the principal point of entry during the gold rush.
+Today, its port services the growing pastoral and agriculture industries of the region.

 RDA Kimberley plays an active role in supporting our regional community and businesses to apply for State and Federal funding and accessing information on local government funding opportunities.